thienjs/thien.me/README.md

 Thank you for looking, the site will be live soon with the feedback page.

+I love open source projects and many of the techs i used in this portfolio is open source.

 ## Modern Standard:

 - **Typescript** typed js for easier error handling